 Home Remedies for Low Blood Sugar or Diabetic Hypoglycemia – Having diabetes means you need to be extra careful about your diet, lifestyle and medicines.
 If you take too much insulin and skip meals or are involved in rigorous physical activities.
 The situation can lead to low blood sugar or diabetic hypoglycemia.

 Diabetic hypoglycemia (blood sugar less than 70 mg/dL) should be treated instantly.
-Otherwise, you may need to face serious consequences like loss of consciousness, seizure or, coma or death in severe cases.
-The diabetic hypoglycemia also known as insulin shock or insulin reaction.
+Otherwise, you may need to face serious consequences like the loss of consciousness, seizure or, coma or death in severe cases.
+Diabetic hypoglycemia is also known as insulin shock or insulin reaction.

 In the article, we are going to share a complete diabetic hypoglycemia guide, its symptoms, causes, preventions and home remedies to naturally cure hypoglycemia.

 Causes of Low Blood Sugar or Diabetic Hypoglycemia

 When you take food, your body breaks it into carbohydrates.
 Insulin is a hormone released by the pancreas, helps to process these carbohydrates (sugar or glucose) and get energy from them.
 If your body does not have enough sugar and insulin is more than the necessary level.
 It may cause diabetic hypoglycemia.